 19) The Share of Internet Users with College Educations Using LinkedIn Reached 50%

-For example, according to Pew Research Center, depending on what you’re selling, you can reach college-educated women through LinkedIn or Pinterest.
-With LinkedIn, meeting HR needs is right at your finger tips with hudreds of relevant prospects just a click away.
+For example, according to the Pew Research Center, depending on what you’re selling, you can reach college-educated women through LinkedIn or Pinterest.
+With LinkedIn, meeting HR needs is right at your fingertips with hundreds of relevant prospects just a click away.

 For large and small business owners alike, networking is central to success.
 In a community looking to enrich their professional knowledge, blogging relevant content about your industry will reach millions of potential consumers or business partners.

 20) 42% of Online Women Use Pinterest, Compared with 13% of Online Men